kubiyabot/helm-charts/charts/kubiya-runner/README.md

 ## Minimum Required Configuration

 - `runnerNameOverride`: This can be used to override default runner name generated from release name.
   *IMPORTANT* Runner name must match one encoded in JWT token configured in `nats.*` values.
-Propagated via config map of `alloy.alloy.extraENV` all environment variables must be set to configure Grafana Alloy for remote writes of metrics data into Azure Managed Prometheus.
+- `alloy.alloy.extraENV` all env vars must be set for support of metrics push to remote Prometheus via remote writes (see [Azure Prometheus Integration](#azure-prometheus-integration))
 - `organization`: "my_organization" - given organization name
 - `kubiyaAgentUUID`: "679adc53-7068-4454-aa9f-16df30b14a50" - UUID of the agent
 - `nats.jwt` and `nats.secondJwt`: NATS credentials for sending metrics to NATS Cloud (Synadia).
 Tokens are generated by kubiya frontend UI with frontend-specific runner name encoded as a part of token.
 - `nats.subject`: NATS destination subject for metrics sending
 - `nats.serverUrl`: NATS server URL
 - `registryTls.crt` and `registryTls.key`: TLS certificates for private registry (used by `tool-manager`)
+-  (`alloy.alloy.extraEnv`):

 ## Using Name Overrides